elwait/SubmitAnnihilatorJobs/README.md

 > nohup bash SubmitDynamicJobs.sh > jobs.out & disown

-or if you make the script executable executable:

-> nohup SubmitDynamicJobs.sh > jobs.out & disown

 ## How to use SubmitBarJobs.sh:

 > nohup bash SubmitBarJobs.sh > jobs.out & disown

-or if you make the script executable executable:

-> nohup SubmitBarJobs.sh > jobs.out & disown

 ## The script will: